Over two hundred varieties of pumpkins sorted into three catergories

 Lumina

-Blue or blue-green pumpkins- Often called Australian Blue or Jaradale pumpkins.
+Blue or blue-green pumpkins – They are often called Australian Blue or Jaradale pumpkins.

-Hull-less seedless pumpkins are also a relatively new variety.
+Hull-less seedless pumpkins – They are also a relatively new variety.
+If you want to eat the seeds, then this is the ideal variety for you.

 Others: Pumpkins come in just about any color.
-A blue variety can be found in eastern Europe and a red variety, called “Rouge D’Etant.
+A blue variety can be found in eastern Europe and a red variety, called “Rouge D’Etant” are definitely a conversation piece in a Fall display.

 Genetics significantly affects the outcome of your plant.
 Just as with any other animal or plant species, the child takes on the characteristics of the parents.
-Yes, the environment plays a role in the final outcome and very much so in the plant world.
-But, if the seed does not have the genetic capability to grow to enormous size, it can not do so even in a perfect nurturing environment.
+Without a doubt, the environment plays a role in the final outcome and very much so in the plant world.
+But, if the seed does not have the genetic capability to grow to enormous size, it cannot do so even in a perfect nurturing environment.
 Keep in mind that size is not always the only thing.
-If you are growing your pumpkin for display, roundness and color are important.
+If you are growing your pumpkin for display, then roundness and color are important characteristics, too.

-All the growers I have talked with, confirm that if you want a big pumpkin, get seed with proven genetics for big pumpkins.
+All the growers I talk with agree that if you want a big pumpkin, then you need to get seed with proven genetics for big pumpkins.
 The largest in the world are all Atlantic Giants.
 If you are growing for competition, you need one from a parent in the 1,000-1,500 pound+ range, preferably one that has already proven to produce big offspring.